tywysocki/OpenAI/README.md

 ```
 The API will return an `OpenAPI` object that contains the corresponding text items.

-You can specify different models to use for the completions.
-The `sendCompletion` method defaults to the `text-davinci-003` model.
+You can specify different models to use for the completions (The `sendCompletion` method defaults to the `text-davinci-003` model).

 ```swift
 openAI.sendCompletion(with: "A random emoji", model: .gpt3(.ada)) { result in // Result<OpenAI, OpenAIError>
     // switch on result to get the response or error
 }
 ```
-See [OpenAIModelType.swift](https://github.com/tywysocki/OpenAI/blob/master/Sources/OpenAI/Models/OpenAIModelType.swift) for a list of supported models.
-See the [OpenAI API Documentation](https://beta.openai.com/docs/models) for more information on the models.
+See [OpenAIModelType.swift](https://github.com/tywysocki/OpenAI/blob/master/Sources/OpenAI/Models/OpenAIModelType.swift) for a list of supported models and the [OpenAI API Documentation](https://beta.openai.com/docs/models) for more information on the models.

-OpenAI supports Swift concurrency so you can use Swift’s async/await syntax to fetch completions.
+OpenAI supports Swift concurrency, you can use Swift’s async/await syntax to fetch completions.

 ```swift
 do {